jpcsp/jpcsp/README.txt

 i.e. it runs the complete boot process like on a real PSP.
 When such a file is not present (which is the default situation as such files are not distributed with Jpcsp), Jpcsp is simulating the behaviour of the pre-IPL and is running directly the IPL code.
-On a PSP-1000 or PSP-2000, Jpcsp will load the IPL from the NAND or from the memory stick depending if the battery is identified as a Pandora battery (having a service serial number 0xFFFFFFFF).
+Jpcsp will load the IPL from the NAND or from the memory stick depending if the battery is identified as a Pandora battery (having a service serial number 0xFFFFFFFF).
 The battery serial number can be written using an homebrew (like you would do on a real PSP) or by adding the line
 	batterySerialNumber=0xFFFFFFFF
 to the Setting.properties file in the Jpcsp main directory.